Wrocław city skyline with historic buildings and modern architecture, Lower Silesia, Poland

 Cultural Tips

-Dwarfs (krasnale): well over 600 bronze sculptures citywide and still multiplying, Orange Alternative anti-communist symbol, now tourist attraction.
+Dwarfs (krasnale): 800+ bronze sculptures citywide and still growing, Orange Alternative anti-communist symbol, now tourist attraction.
 Use app to find them.
 German heritage: Breslau until 1945, German architecture, complex history.
 Market Square: one of Poland's largest, colorful, daily life.
-Ostrów Tumski: Cathedral Island, lamplighter lights about 100 gas lamps nightly at dusk (one of Europe's last manually-lit gas-lamp districts, free to watch).
+Ostrów Tumski: Cathedral Island, lamplighter lights approximately 100 gas lamps nightly at dusk (one of Europe's last manually-lit gas-lamp districts, free to watch).
 Pierogi: various fillings, order assortment.
-Milk bars (Bar Mleczny): communist-era canteens, cheap authentic Polish food (PLN 15-25 meals).
+Milk bars (Bar Mleczny): communist-era canteens, cheap authentic Polish food (around $4.12–$7.07 / 15 zł–25 zł meals).
 Beer: craft scene growing, Browar Stu Mostów local brewery.
 University: student energy, nightlife Wed-Sat.
 Centennial Hall: UNESCO early concrete dome, 1913.
 Sunday: shops closed, restaurants open.
 Remove shoes in Polish homes.
 Panorama of Racławice: 360° battle painting, timed entry.
 Słodowa Island: bars on river island, summer outdoor drinking.
 Vodka: Poles drink seriously, traditional toasts.
 Christmas: December market in Market Square.
+Piwnica Świdnicka: one of Europe's oldest restaurants (1273).

 Get an eSIM